Hercule Poirot: Private detective

 It was during this time he met the Countess Vera Rossakoff, a glamorous jewel thief.
 The history of the countess is, like Poirot's, steeped in mystery.
 She claims to have been a member of the Russian aristocracy before the Russian Revolution and suffered greatly as a result, but how much of that story is true is an open question.
 Even Poirot acknowledges that Rossakoff offered wildly varying accounts of her early life.
 Poirot later became smitten with the woman and allowed her to escape justice.

-It is the misfortune of small, precise men always to hanker after large and flamboyant women.
-Poirot had never been able to rid himself of the fatal fascination that the countess held for him.

 Although letting the countess escape was morally questionable, it was not uncommon.
 In The Nemean Lion, Poirot sided with the criminal, Miss Amy Carnaby, allowing her to evade prosecution by blackmailing his client Sir Joseph Hoggins, who, Poirot discovered, had plans to commit murder.
 Poirot even sent Miss Carnaby two hundred pounds as a final payoff prior to the conclusion of her dog kidnapping campaign.
 In The Murder of Roger Ackroyd, Poirot allowed the murderer to escape justice through suicide and then withheld the truth to spare the feelings of the murderer's relatives.

-In The Augean Stables, he helped the government to cover up vast corruption.
-In Murder on the Orient Express, Poirot allowed the murderers to go free after discovering that twelve different people participated in the murder, each one stabbing the victim in a darkened carriage after drugging him into unconsciousness so that there was no way for anyone to definitively determine which of them actually delivered the killing blow.
+In The Augean Stables he helped the government to cover up vast corruption.
+In Murder on the Orient Express, Poirot allowed the murderers to go free after discovering that twelve different people participated in the murder, each one stabbing the victim in a darkened carriage, after drugging him into unconsciousness so that there was no way for anyone to definitively determine which of them actually delivered the killing blow.
 The victim had committed a disgusting crime which led to the deaths of at least five people, and there was no question of his guilt, but he had been acquitted in America in a miscarriage of justice.

 Considering it poetic justice that twelve jurors had acquitted him and twelve people had stabbed him, Poirot produced an alternative sequence of events to explain the death involving an unknown additional passenger on the train, with the medical examiner agreeing to doctor his own report to support this theory.

 After his cases in the Middle East, Poirot returned to Britain.
 Apart from some of the so-called Labours of Hercules (see next section) he very rarely went abroad during his later career.
 He moved into Styles Court towards the end of his life.

 While Poirot was usually paid handsomely by clients, he was also known to take on cases that piqued his curiosity, although they did not pay well.

-Poirot shows a love of steam trains, which Christie contrasts with Hastings' love of autos: this is shown in The Plymouth Express, The Mystery of the Blue Train, Murder on the Orient Express, and The ABC Murders (in the TV series, steam trains are seen in nearly all of the episodes).